plasmo-dev/Plasmo.jl/README.md

 ```

 ## Acknowledgments
-This code is based on work supported by the U.S. Department of Energy (DOE), Office of Science, under Contract No. DE-AC02-06CH11357 as well as the DOE Office of Electricity Delivery and Energy Reliability’s Advanced Grid Research and Development program at Argonne National Laboratory.
-We acknowledge partial support from the National Science Foundation under award NSF-EECS-1609183.
+This code is based on work supported by the following funding agencies:

+* U.S. Department of Energy (DOE), Office of Science, under Contract No. DE-AC02-06CH11357
+* DOE Office of Electricity Delivery and Energy Reliability’s Advanced Grid Research and Development program at Argonne National Laboratory
+* National Science Foundation under award NSF-EECS-1609183

-The primary developer is Jordan Jalving (@jalving) with support from the following
+The primary developer is Jordan Jalving (@jalving) with support from the following contributors.
-contributors.

-* Victor Zavala (UW-Madison)
+* Victor Zavala (University of Wisconsin-Madison)
 * Yankai Cao (University of British Columbia)
-* Kibaek Kim (ANL)
+* Kibaek Kim (Argonne National Laboratory)
-* Sungho Shin (UW-Madison)
+* Sungho Shin (University of Wisconsin-Madison)

 ## Citing Plasmo.jl